-The combustion turbine system should be operated for a minimum of one (1) hour according to the operating conditions set out in Section 8.1.1 of this Guideline and emissions of NOx, CO and O2 measured according to the methodology described in ASTM D6522-20 and with a portable combustion gas analyzer that meets the requirements of ASTM D6522-20.
-Emission levels should be compared with the appropriate emission concentration limits of the permission and documented.
+The combustion turbine system emissions should be measured for a minimum of one (1) hour according to the operating conditions set out in Section 8.1.1 of this Guideline and emissions of NOx, CO and O2 measured according to the methodology described in ASTM D6522-20 and with a portable combustion gas analyzer that meets the requirements of ASTM D6522-20.
+Emission levels are expected to be calculated as integrated averages on an hourly basis with a known date and time reference concurrent with the energy quantification data described in Section 6.1 and should be compared with the appropriate emission concentration limits of the permission and documented.